 The Griffin Poetry Prize is one of the world’s most generous poetry awards.
 As of 2023, the prize is worth C$130,000, making it the world’s largest international prize for a single book of poetry written in, or translated into English.
 The other shortlisted poets each receive C$10,000.

-The 2024 Griffin Poetry Prize Longlist of 10 books will be announced on March 20, and the Shortlist of 5 books will be announced on April 17, to coincide with National Poetry Month.
-The winner and the Lifetime Recognition Award recipient will be announced live on June 5, 2024 at the Griffin Poetry Prize Readings in Toronto.
+The 2024 Griffin Poetry Prize Longlist of 10 books was announced on March 20.
+The Shortlist of 5 books will be announced on April 17, to coincide with National Poetry Month.
+The winner will be announced live on June 5, 2024 at the Griffin Poetry Prize Readings in Toronto, which will also be livestreamed on YouTube.

 “Poetry is the essence of language, and language covers the full range of experience and emotion that distinguishes us as human beings.
 Poetry has been a form of nuanced and higher-level communication since the beginning of civilization.